marefpceo/book_library_project/README.md

 # book_library_project

-This is a guide on how to run the Book Library Project dev server This will broken up into thre parts the back-end, database and front-end
+This is a guide on how to run the Book Library Project dev server.
+This will broken up into thre parts the back-end, database and front-end

 ## Tools